teivah/teivah.dev/docs/resources.md

 # Coding and System Interviews Preparation

-I released two open-source collections of flash cards that allowed me to get into a FAANG company (5k+ ⭐ on :simple-github:).
+I released two open-source collections of flash cards that allowed me to get into a FAANG company: AlgoDeck and DesignDeck (5k+ ⭐ on :simple-github:).

 Feel free to have a look: